newtheatre/history-project/README.md

 - `stop` halts and destroys the docker container.
 You will need to run `start` and `install` again after running this

 You can add/remove steps to `./run_dev` as needed.
 For example, there is no need to run `start` or `install` every time you want to build the site.

 Environment variables (such as the Smugmug API key) can be changed by modifying the `ENV` lines in the Dockerfile (and then running `start` again).

 ## Editing

 See the [site documentation](https://history.newtheatre.org.uk/docs/).

+## Testing

+After building the site you can run the test suite with `gulp test`.
+Bear in mind you may want to disable htmltest's external link checking as this may take some time on a consumer internet connection.

+You may also test the syntax of YAML front-matter via `gulp yamllint`.

 ## Asset Storage